Say No to Self-Deprecating Humor

 It’s no longer about “humility”

 Getting straight to the point: Excessive exposure to this humor spreads a very specific type of pessimism which may be used as a deterrent against productive thought.
 In the way it’s used now, self-deprecating jokes aren’t a form of humility.
-Instead, it’s a form of dismissal; We are dismissing the fact that there is more to aspire to in life.
+Instead, they’re a form of dismissal; We are dismissing the fact that there is more to aspire to in life.

 What’s even more interesting is that often, the joke being made isn’t true, and to a very high extent.
 Take someone who constantly “jokes” about how “bad at math” they are: It is telling that many people I’ve known personally who were perfectly reasonable at the subject still found the need to self-deprecate about their supposed lack of skills, often a lot more than those who actually needed help.
 This humor is almost a psychological virus, which on the surface-level appears perfectly innocent, but which hides more dangerous undertones.
 At the end of the day, it’s a cry for attention.